SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/equipment.md

   - image_path: https://analyticalscience.wiley.com/do/10.1002/was.00020305/view-media-gallery/zeissaxioscan-13-4-2021-image1lr-1619004027613.jpg
     alt: "slide scanner"
     title: "Axioscan slide scanner"
-    excerpt: "The Zeiss Axioscan slide scanner is a widefield microscope that accepts up to 100 slides and is able to image them largely automatically.
+    excerpt: "This high-throughput widefield microscope accommodates up to 100 slides, which it images automatically after an interactive setup process.
+    The system handles both fluorescence and conventional brightfield.
 We run this microscope alongside our histology service, but it can also be booked and used independently of this service.
+You must be trained to have access to this microscope.

     * [Microscope Details](https://github.com/SWC-Advanced-Microscopy/facility_webpage/wiki/Zeiss-Axioscan%E2%80%90Slidescanner){: .btn .btn--primary}
     "